Huddersfield Giants

-Huddersfield Giants are an English professional rugby league club from Huddersfield, West Yorkshire, the birthplace of rugby league, who play in the Super League competition.
-They play their home games at the John Smiths Stadium which is shared with Huddersfield Town F.C.
-Huddersfield is also one of the original twenty-two rugby clubs that formed the Northern Rugby Football Union in 1895, making them one of the world's first rugby league teams.
-The club itself was founded in 1864, making it the oldest rugby league club in the world.
+The Huddersfield Giants are an English professional rugby league club from Huddersfield, West Yorkshire, England.
+Huddersfield play their home games at the Accu Stadium and compete in Super League, the top tier of British rugby league.

-They have won seven Championships and six Challenge Cups, but did not earn another honour between 1962 and 2013 until gaining the 2013 League Leaders Shield after topping the table for the first time in 81 years.

-The club, particularly amongst older supporters, is sometimes referred to as Fartown, after the area and the ground in Fartown, Huddersfield that was the club's home venue from 1878 to 1992.
-The club was known as Huddersfield Barracudas from 1984 to 1988 and Huddersfield-Sheffield Giants (after a merger with the original Sheffield Eagles) for the 2000 season.
+Huddersfield Giants have won the League Championship seven times and Challenge Cup six times.

-The team plays in a distinctive strip of a claret shirt with thin gold hoops, claret shorts and claret and gold hooped socks.
-They have rivalries with Warrington, Leeds, Bradford, Halifax and Wakefield Trinity.
+The club's home colours are claret and thin gold hooped shirt, claret shorts and claret and gold hooped socks.
+They have or have had rivalries with Leeds Rhinos, Bradford Bulls, Halifax, Oldham, Rochdale Hornets, Wakefield Trinity, Batley Bulldogs and Dewsbury Rams.

 History

 1848–1894: Foundation and early years

-The earliest record of a football match being played in the Huddersfield area is in 1848, when a team of men from Hepworth took on a team of men from Holmfirth near Whnuil Bank in Holmfirth.
+The earliest record of a football match being played in the Huddersfield area is in 1848, when a team of men from Hepworth took on a team of men from Holmfirth near Whinney Bank in Holmfirth.
 Hepworth won a closely fought game which "exhibited the usual amount of confusions, bloody noses, etc" and took the prize of £5 which had been jointly donated by each side.

 There appears to have been no formal structure to sport in the Huddersfield area until the opening of the Apollo Gymnasium on 3 August 1850.
 At this time the gymnasium was the only venue in the town where young men could take part in physical activities, it offered the opportunity to participate in fencing, swimming, bowling, cricket and many other sports.

 In 1864 the Apollo Gymnasium was turned into the Gymnasium Theatre.
 The athletes of the gymnasium responded by forming a more organised athletics association.
 In an advertisement headed "Huddersfield Athletic Club" they invited "gentlemen desirous of becoming members" to a public meeting at 8 o'clock on the evening of 16 November 1864 at the Queen Hotel.
 The meeting went ahead, a hundred names were registered and a committee was formed.
 Within a month a new gymnasium was in service in a basement on Back John William Street.
 The club's 1864 foundation (a few months before that of Hull F.C.) means that it is the oldest Rugby League club, both in terms of foundation date and continuous history; it celebrated its 150th anniversary in 2014.